bandras1199/Plant-Pathology/README.md

 - Image: Previous image after augmentation <br />
  <img src="/demo/7augmentation.png" alt="description" height="175" width="300" />

-Mistakes:
+Fix:
 - Some images have their infected part close to their edge, which has to be considered during object detection.
 Currently, these faulty images are excluded from the experiment.
  - Left image: Original image <br />
  - Right image: Processed Image <br />
 <img src="/demo/8mistake2.png" alt="description" height="175" width="300" /> <img src="/demo/8mistake.png" alt="description" height="175" width="300" />

 <strong> Deep Learning: </strong> <br />
-I have tried two popular convolutional neural network architecture, ResNet and DenseNet because of their advantages and simple implementation [6] [7].
+I have tried two popular convolutional neural network architectures, ResNet and DenseNet because of their advantages and simple implementation [6] [7].

 ResNet50 had so far the best results in a 4-by-4 cross validation split.
 It had similar training graphs over each CV cycle best performance on the most difficult class (multiple disease). <br />
 I made a custom modul ResNet18 to reduce training time although the it ended with worse results, therefore the complexity of the more layers is necessary to solve this problem [8]. <br />